Charles Edward Merriam: Early life and education

 Charles Merriam was born in Hopkinton, Iowa, on November 15, 1874, to Charles Edward Merriam and Margaret Campbell Kirkwood Merriam.
-The Merriams traced their lineage to Scottish immigrants who settled in Massachusetts in 1638.
+The Merriams traced their lineage to immigrants who settled in Massachusetts in 1638.
 The father moved to Iowa in 1855, and served with the 12th Iowa Infantry Regiment in the American Civil War.
 Charles and Margaret (both Presbyterians) were married in 1868.
 Charles E. Merriam Sr. owned a dry goods store and was postmaster and president of the school board in Hopkinton.
 Charles Jr.'s elder brother was John C. Merriam (who became a noted paleontologist), and he had a younger sister, Susan Agnes Merriam.

 Merriam attended public school in Hopkinton.
 He graduated from Lenox College in 1893 (his father was a trustee of the school), taught school for a year, and then returned to college to receive his Bachelor of Laws degree from the University of Iowa in 1895.
 He received his master's degree in 1897 and Doctor of Philosophy degree in 1900 from Columbia University.
 He studied in Paris and Berlin in 1899 while completing his PhD.
 Among his mentors from whom he adopted much of his early political thought were Frank Johnson Goodnow, Otto von Gierke, and James Harvey Robinson.

 He married Elizabeth Hilda Doyle (of Constable, New York) in 1900.